10 Ways to Lead a Life Of Intention and Bring Happiness and Peace Into Your Life

 I was 49 years old and had just quit my teaching job.
 I was 40 pounds overweight—sleeping too much and isolating from friends.
 I was feeling lost, depressed, and perpetually tired.
 My son with autism was a teenager, thriving socially and academically and not needing my help like he once did.
 For the first time in my life, I actually had time to think, reflect, and ponder, and I inevitably came upon the question so many of us ask in midlife: Why am I unhappy?

 I was too old to believe that happiness came from outside myself—from having money and possessions, from having the ideal partner, from landing the dream job, or from buying a bigger house.
 I knew it had to come from within but just didn't know how to make that happen.
-All my life I heard that it came from helping others, but I had done that for decades when teaching at an inner city school.
+All my life I heard that it came from helping others, but I had done that for decades while teaching kindergarten at an inner city school.
 I was burned out with nothing left to give.

 So I started reading what experts had to say about becoming a happier person.
 What I landed on again and again were the curious words: lead a life of intention.
 It sounded nebulous, and I wanted something concrete.
 But I kept reading and soon realized it was well within my grasp.
 To turn my goal of leading a life of intention into something achievable, I decided to break it down into 10 key steps and post them on my refrigerator so I'd remember to integrate them in my daily life: